ALL ELECTRONIC TOLLING

 • Savings: Eliminates the cost of building toll plazas.

-Overhead toll gantries will be located on the following sections:
+Overhead toll gantries are located on the following sections:

 • Section 1A